wtfblub/DruidPower/README.md

 Clicking on the group frame will rotate its target through the group members on each click.
 It ignores people that are out of range, dead, afk or offline.

 ### Player Frame
-- The `R` is the range indicator
+- `R` is the range indicator
   - Green: In range
-  - Yellow: Out of spell range but in render range, alive and online
+  - Yellow: Out of spell range but in render range
-  - Red: Dead, offline or not in render range
+  - Red: Out of range
+- `D` indicates that player is dead
 - `OFF` indicates that the player is offline
 - Tanks have a shield icon
 - Duration of `00:00` means the target has the buff but the client does not supply its duration, usually happens when the target is not in render range